shahzarrizvi/website-test/_staffers/cynthia.md

 photo: cynthia.jpg
 ---

-Hi!
-I'm a rising junior studying data science and economics.
-I love to bake bread, read books, listen to music (i'm a big swiftie), hunt for good matcha lattes, and photosynthesize in the sun!
-Hope you all have a fantastic time in Data 88S this summer!
+Hi everyone!
+I’m a junior studying data science and economics.
+I love everything baking, books, plants, Taylor Swift, and you can probably find me photosynthezing in sunny spots on campus :))